A Motivational Speaker for Leadership

 - Curiosity and the antifragile pursuit of better questions

-- Empathy and the emerging needs of people and ecologies
+- Empathy and the emerging needs of peoples and ecologies

 - Wonder and the awe inherent in the unprecedented